-GERD Diet: What to Eat & Avoid for Acid Reflux
+GERD Diet: List of Foods to Eat & Avoid (& 3-Day Meal Plan)

 A GERD diet should be balanced and varied.
 It is important to prioritize fruits, vegetables, legumes, whole grains (like whole wheat rice or pasta) and lean proteins (like white fish, eggs or chicken).